Prof. Chen[Chen Varol] Varol

 2009-current, Director of the Research Center for Digestive Tract & Liver Diseases, Sourasky Medical center and Tel-Aviv University

-2017-current, Associate member of the Department of Clinical Microbiology & Immunology, Sackler Faculty of Medicine, Tel-Aviv University, Israel
+2025-current, 50% position at the Department of Clinical Microbiology & Immunology, Faculty of Medical and Health Sciences, Tel-Aviv University, Israel

 The roles of phagocytic immune cells in inflammatory bowel disorders, liver steatosis and fibrosis and the metabolic syndrome